 Extracorporeal Shock Wave Treatment for Plantar Fasciitis and Other Musculoskeletal Conditions

-Extracorporeal shock wave therapy (ESWT), using either a high-dose or low-dose protocol or radial ESWT, is considered investigational, as a treatment of musculoskeletal conditions, including but not limited to plantar fasciitis; tendinopathies including tendinitis of the shoulder, tendinitis of the elbow (epicondylitis, tennis elbow), stress fractures, delayed union and non-union of fractures and avascular necrosis of the femoral head.
+Extracorporeal shock wave therapy (ESWT), using either a high- or low-dose protocol or radial ESWT, is considered investigational as a treatment of musculoskeletal conditions, including but not limited to plantar fasciitis; tendinopathies including tendinitis of the shoulder, tendinitis of the elbow (lateral epicondylitis), Achilles tendinitis, and patellar tendinitis; spasticity; stress fractures; delayed union and non-union of fractures and avascular necrosis of the femoral head.

-Note: There are no specific CPT codes for radial ESWT (rESWT).
-The existing category III CPT code for low -energy ESWT should be used.
-High-energy ESWT requires the use of anesthesia and is performed in a hospital or ambulatory surgery center.
-Low-energy ESWT is usually provided in the office without anesthesia.
+Note: High-energy ESWT requires the use of anesthesia and is performed in a hospital or ambulatory surgery center.
+Low-energy ESWT is usually used in the office without anesthesia.

-Extracorporeal shock wave therapy (ESWT) is a noninvasive method being evaluated to treat musculoskeletal conditions/pain using shock waves or sound waves.
-These waves are directed from outside the body onto the area to be treated, e.g., the heel in the case of plantar fasciitis.
-Shock waves may be generated at high or low energy intensity, and treatment protocols may include more than one treatment.
+Extracorporeal shock wave therapy (ESWT) is a noninvasive method that may be used to treat pain using shock waves or sound waves that are directed from outside the body onto the area to be treated, e.g., the heel in the case of plantar fasciitis.
+Shock waves may be generated at high- or low -energy intensity, and treatment protocols may include more than one treatment.

-Other mechanisms are also thought to be involved.
+Other mechanisms are also thought to be involved in the mechanism of ESWT.
 Physical stimuli are known to activate endogenous pain control systems, and activation by shock waves may “reset” the endogenous pain receptors.
 Damage to endothelial tissue from ESWT may result in increased vessel wall permeability, causing increased diffusion of cytokines, which may in turn promote healing.
 Microtrauma induced by ESWT may promote angiogenesis and thus aid in healing.
 Finally, shock waves have been shown to stimulate osteogenesis and promote callous formation in animals, which is the rationale for trials of ESWT in delayed union or non-union of bone fractures.

 The definition of a fracture nonunion has remained controversial, particularly in the necessary duration to define a condition of nonunion.
 One proposed definition is failure of progression of fracture-healing for at least 3 consecutive months (and at least 6 months following the fracture) accompanied by clinical symptoms of delayed/nonunion (pain, difficulty weight bearing).
 For purposes of policy development, the following criteria have been used to define nonunion:

-Delayed union can be defined as a decelerating healing process, as determined by serial radiographs, (in contrast, nonunion serial radiographs show no evidence of healing) together with a lack of clinical and radiologic evidence of union, bony continuity, or bone reaction at the fracture site for no less than 3 months from the index injury or the most recent intervention.
+Delayed union refers to a decelerating bone healing process, as identified in serial radiographs.
+(In contrast, nonunion serial radiographs show no evidence of healing.)
+Delayed union can be defined as a decelerating healing process, as determined by serial radiographs, together with a lack of clinical and radiologic evidence of union, bony continuity, or bone reaction at the fracture site for no less than 3 months from the index injury or the most recent intervention.

-Currently, 5 ESWT devices are approved for marketing by the U.S. Food and Drug Administration (FDA).
+Currently, 5 ESWT devices for orthopedic use are approved for marketing by FDA and are summarized in Table 2.
+FDA product code: NBN.

-Another type of ESWT, radial ESWT (rESWT) received pre-market approval (PMA) in May 2007.
-The FDA-approved device is the Dolorclast® (EMS Electro Medical Systems, Nyon, Switzerland).
+Another type of ESWT, radial ESWT (rESWT) received premarket approval in May 2007.
+The FDA-approved device is the Dolorclast from EMS Electro Medical Systems (Nyon, Switzerland).
 Radial ESWT is generated ballistically by accelerating a bullet to hit an applicator, which transforms the kinetic energy into radially expanding shock waves.
 Other types of ESWT produce focused shock waves that show deeper tissue penetration with significantly higher energies concentrated to a small focus.
 Radial ESWT is described as an alternative to focused ESWT and is said to address larger treatment areas, thus providing potential advantages in superficial applications like tendinopathies.

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.

-The most clinically relevant outcome measures of extracorporeal shock wave treatment (ESWT) are pain and functional limitations.
+The most clinically relevant outcome measures of ESWT used for musculoskeletal conditions are pain and functional limitations.
 Pain is a subjective, patient-reported measure.
 Therefore, pain outcomes require quantifiable pre- and post-treatment measures.
 Pain is most commonly measured with a visual analog scale (VAS).
-Quantifiable pre- and post-treatment measures of functional status are also used, such as Short Form (SF)-12 and SF-36.
-Minor adverse effects of ESWT are common but transient, including local pain, discomfort, local trauma, bleeding, and swelling.
+Quantifiable pre- and post-treatment measures of functional status are also used, such as 12-Item Short -Form Health Survey (SF-12) and SF-36.
+Minor adverse effects of ESWT are common but transient, including local pain, discomfort, trauma, bleeding, and swelling.
 More serious adverse outcomes of ESWT may potentially include neurologic damage causing numbness or tingling, permanent vascular damage, or rupture of a tendon or other soft tissue structure.